The Corporate Immigration Review: Switzerland

 Furthermore, according to the FNIA, non-EU nationals may apply for self-employed work permits, which are granted if the Swiss authorities can determine that, among other things, the self-employed activity may lead to substantial investments' in favour of the Swiss economy, the applicant possesses sufficient financial means to conduct business and such a business would create new jobs in the country.

 As EU nationals (except for seconded workers) are entitled to work in Switzerland on the basis of the AFMP, they may apply for a self-employment work permit should they carry on a self-employed activity.
 EU nationals are usually required to evidence that they perform such an activity (e.g., business plans, financial statements).

 Outlook and conclusions

 Following the entry into force of the AFMP in 2002, the Swiss immigration authorities have become stricter with non-EU nationals.
 Indeed, as EU nationals have since then been entitled to reside and work in Switzerland, the Swiss immigration authorities have been able to use discretionary power to limit immigration into the country only while reviewing permit applications in favour of non-EU nationals.

 The goal of this initiative was to introduce work permit quotas for EU nationals to prioritise the recruitment of Swiss nationals.
 However, in December 2016, the Swiss parliament adopted a law on the implementation of this initiative, which did not include any system of work permit quotas.
-That said, in the context of its implementation, the Swiss government then decided to require employers to announce vacant position through regional placement offices before hiring EU nationals from abroad in economic regions or sectors that have 'high rates of unemployment' (defined as 5 per cent unemployment as of 1 January 2020).
+That said, in the context of its implementation, the government then decided to require employers to announce vacant positions through regional placement offices before hiring EU nationals from abroad in economic regions or sectors that have high rates of unemployment (defined as 5 per cent unemployment as of 1 January 2020).

 1 Rayan Houdrouge is a partner at Lenz & Staehelin.